Codelife-Compet/codelife.dev/apps/backend/README.md

 ### Getting Prisma up do date

-- this project uses Prisma as the database ORM.
-To make sure you have the mos current state of the database schema in your copy of the project, run:
+- This project uses Prisma as the database ORM.
+- To make sure you have the most recent state of the database's schema, run:

 ```shell
 npm run prisma:migrate:dev